 COVID-19 Travel Update and what to expect when you arrive

-Visitors from all other locations will be asked to complete a Certificate of Compliance for Maine Visitors stating that they have received a negative COVID-19 test result up to 72 hours before their arrival, OR they will quarantine in Maine during their stay for up to 14 days, OR they have already quarantined in Maine for 14 days.
-Guests will also confirm that they are not currently experiencing COVID-19 symptoms.
+Visitors from all other locations must complete and present to the lodging establishment a Certificate of Compliance for Maine Visitors stating that they have not experienced any COVID-19 symptoms nor been exposed to anyone with COVID-19 in the last 10 days.
+Additionally, visitors will certify that they have received a negative antigen or molecular result on a test taken up to 72 hours before their arrival in Maine, OR they have received a positive PCR test within the last 3 months and have completed their period of isolation, OR they will quarantine in Maine during their stay for up to 10 days, OR they have already quarantined in Maine for at least 10 days.

 Challenges with COVID-19 Testing in Your State?